 How to help:

 Special thanks to Bloocifer, Azralynn and family, LexIsOnFyre, CoolHandLuke, Todd, Jen, Nate, Barbara, Josh Action, Mousey Kireena, Savage, Dustin for the feedback, ideas and advice.
-Special thanks to 5tat, Alpha Gaming and Gael Level for the ideas and example of how to get something out there.
+Special thanks to 5tat, Alpha Gaming and Gael Level for the ideas and advice.
 Special thanks to Devin Nash for meeting with me and discussing how to help the streamers and industry.
 Special thanks to One Shot Gurl for allowing me to moderate her channel and gather many of these ideas for building this.
 Special thanks to Han and John for listening.

 Dedicated to my grandfathers, I never knew you much but I know you sacrificed yourselves for our country's freedom and well-being.
 To my dad, not sure if you can understand or comprehend this now but I am appreciative of how you worked for the family.
 To those who advised me to pick up a positive creative side project (like this) to deal with my down-ness during this tumultuous time, thank you it is helping me push through.
 Thanks to Jesus Christ, my inspiration.
-Thanks to in no order Daniel Ally, Marina Mogilko, Ole Børud, Tony Colman, Makoto, Daniel Williamson, Brian LeRoux, Drew Marshall, Neal Morse, James Nguyen, Nabwana Isaac Godfrey Geoffrey, Walter Payton, Simone Collins, Peter Thiel, Derek From, Troy Henikoff, Kirk Lashley, Neal Sáles-Griffin, MattHortonUK for the inspiration over the years.
+Thanks to in no order Daniel Ally, Marina Mogilko, Ole Børud, Tony Colman, Makoto, Daniel Williamson, Brian LeRoux, Drew Marshall, Neal Morse, James Nguyen, Nabwana Isaac Godfrey Geoffrey, Walter Payton, Simone Collins, Peter Thiel, Derek From, Eric Barone, Troy Henikoff, Kirk Lashley, Neal Sáles-Griffin, MattHortonUK for the inspiration over the years.